maxyeo/Front-end-Developer-Interview-Questions/README.md

 #### HTML Questions:

 * What does a `doctype` do?
+  * It tells the browser to use standard mode, without it, quirks mode is enabled.
+It also determines dialect and parsing altering the ways different things are rendered
 * What's the difference between full standards mode, almost standards mode and quirks mode?
+  *
 * What's the difference between HTML and XHTML?
 * Are there any problems with serving pages as `application/xhtml+xml`?
 * How do you serve a page with content in multiple languages?